 There was no blushing or shyness to speak of when she looked at him.
 In fact, Kandy reached up and turned his face to her to look him dead in the eye as if waiting for some sort of sign or indication of something from him.
 He squinted with curiosity and she finally gave him a coy smile.

-“It’s like so cute to me — you thinkin’ you’d still be able to stand.”
+“It’s so cute to me — you thinkin’ you’d still be able to stand.”

 Miguel laughed, “That so, querida?”

 Her brows lifted and she was as serious as a heart attack.
 “There’s nothin’ subservient about the way I suck dick, Papi.
-That you somehow think you’re still gonna have it together enough to give me commands is so cute to me.”
+That you somehow think you’re still gonna have it together enough to give me commands —.”